Should I buy life insurance before or after I pay off my debts?

 Life insurance is a different kind of purchase than, say, a new car.
-Part of the point is that insures your loved ones from your debt.
+Part of the point is that it insures your loved ones from your debt.
 In fact, your debt is a reason to buy life insurance now.

 You should buy life insurance because you have that debt.
-Putting it off makes that debt even more dangerous to your family than it is now, and can put even more financial hardship on your loved ones in the future.
+Putting it off makes that debt more dangerous to your family than it is now, and can put more financial hardship on your loved ones in the future.

 You might think of your debt as, well, yours, and that may be the case now.
-You want to a four-year university, you racked up student loan bills, and you make your payments every month.
+You went to a four-year university, you racked up student loan bills, and you make your payments every month.

 But if you die, who is in charge of that debt?